 Apparently, the Romulan sun went supernova, and the best efforts of The Federation and Starfleet weren’t enough to save them, resulting in the destruction of their homeworld.
 This is what causes Nero, the film’s main bad guy, to go back in time in the first place and alter the timeline.

-Set 20 years after the events of Nemesis, Picard deals with both the fallout from the destruction of Romulus and The Federation’s ban on building androids.
-While the two events might not seem linked, Picard reveals that The Federation was using an army of Data like robots to build the rescue fleet that would be used to save the Romulans.
+Set 20 years after the events of Nemesis, Picard’s first season deals with both the fallout from the destruction of Romulus and The Federation’s ban on building androids.

 The crew of USS Discovery arrive in the far-flung future (32nd Century) and find a galaxy in ruins with The Federation on its knees.
 The cause of this chaos?
 An event known as The Burn, during which most of the galaxy’s dilithium exploded, destroying almost every starship in use and making warp travel nearly impossible.